CDSoft/panda/README.md

 If the program requires a specific input file extension, it can be specified in the `render` field, after the `%i` tag (e.g.: `%i.xyz`).

+Optional fields can be given to set some options:

+- `name` defines the name of the image file.
+This can help distributing documents with user friendly image names.

 <table>
 <colgroup>
 <col style="width: 44%" />